Tom Munnelly: Academic appointments

 A. L. Lloyd introduced him to D. K. Wilgus, professor of Anglo-American folk song.
 In 1969, Munnelly became Wilgus's assistant.
 In 1970, he founded the Cumann Cheoil Tíre Éireann (the Folk Music Society of Ireland) together with Breandán Breathnach.
 In 1971, he joined Breathnach at the Department of Irish folklore at University College Dublin.
 In 1976, he was asked to recruit performers for the United States Bicentennial.
 His collection started appearing in commercially available form: "Paddy's Panacea" (Topic, 1978) and "Mount Callan Garland" (1994, but recorded 1984).

 He recorded over 1,500 tapes (over 20,000 songs) of folksong and folklore.
 According to "Irish Philadelphia.com", it was the "largest ... collection of traditional song ever compiled by any one person".
 He then proceeded to transcribe and catalogue every note.

 County Clare

-In 1978, he relocated from Dublin to County Clare with his wife Annette and their two sons, Colm and Tara.
+In 1978, he relocated from Dublin to County Clare with his wife Annette, their daughter Aideen and two sons, Colm and Tara.
 He was chairman of the Irish Traditional Music Archive in Dublin from 1987 to 1993.
 On 19 June 2007, he received an honorary doctorate from the National University of Ireland, Galway for services to Irish traditional music.
 He died in Miltown Malbay, County Clare.